fashion glossary

 waistcoat

-A three-piece suit’s dress shirt is worn over a sleeveless, upper-body component that is cut at the waist and has a vertical, buttoned front opening.
+A three-piece suit’s dress shirt is worn over a sleeveless, upper-body component cut at the waist and has a vertical, buttoned front opening.

 Zeitgeist